 Configuring HBase Authorization

 After you have configured HBase authentication as described in the previous section, you must establish authorization rules for the resources that a client is allowed to access.
-HBase currently allows you to establish authorization rules at the table, column and cell-level. for Cell-level authorization was added as an experimental feature in CDH 5.2 and is still considered experimental.
+HBase currently allows you to establish authorization rules at the table, column and cell-level.
+Cell-level authorization is fully supported since CDH 5.2.

 Understanding HBase Access Levels

 - Read (R) - can read data at the given scope

 - Write (W) - can write data at the given scope